thradams/thradams.github.io/ownership.md

 }
 ```

-Taking the address of some owner variable does not result in a owner pointer, but in a obj_owner pointer.

 ## Owner arrays
 As expected arrays and pointer are related.
+However, a parameter of owner array type is equivalent of `obj_owner`.

 ```c
 void array_destroy(int n, struct X a[owner n])